shiMusa/MathExtensions/README.md

 - Current work focuses on making everything as generic as possible to enable different types of matrices/vector, heap/stack allocated, various number types.
 - I'm going through [2] now to improve the algorithms since that book is actually considering special properties of matrices early on and also writes out EVERY algorithm used.
-(- maybe add `Octonion($T)` etc. later)
+- I'll probably also use the [BLAS](http://www.netlib.org/blas/) naming convention and functions (- maybe add `Octonion($T)` etc. later)

 There are more thoughts written down in [the document outlining some of my thoughts](https://github.com/shiMusa/MathExtensions/blob/flags-and-other-matrix-types/Thoughts.md).